VISIT OUR ART STORE ▶

 Step 2: Prepare the Board and Tape

-I get my wooden board ready.
-Then, I cut four strips of gum tape—one for each side of the paper.
+The artist prepares the wooden board and cuts four strips of gum tape—one for each side of the paper.

 Cut four strips of gum tape

-Make sure you know which side of the tape is sticky!
-The sticky part is the one that feels dull, not shiny.
+It is important to identify which side of the tape is sticky.
+The sticky side is the one that feels dull, not shiny.

 Step 3: Place the Paper and Smooth It Out

-After 10 minutes, I lift the paper from the water and let the excess drip off.
-Then, I lay it flat on the board.
+After 10 minutes, the soaked paper is lifted from the water and the excess is allowed to drip off.
+The sheet is then laid flat on the board.

 Lay the paper flat on the board

-I use a clean towel and gently press from the center outward to remove any air bubbles trapped underneath.
-This part is super important!
-You don’t want bubbles to mess with your final painting.
+A clean towel is used to gently press from the center outward to remove any trapped air bubbles.
+This step is essential, as bubbles can interfere with the final painting.

 Press out bubbles using a towel